The Villagers Keep their Promise: Dhikurpokhari, Nepal

 And the conversation continues like so.
 The same boy played air guitar with me using shovels later in the week, a cheeky smile spread across his face.

 The last day, we had all anticipated it.
 However, it had come so quickly.
 None of the Pokhara 31 wishes to leave and go back to our respective countries with our conventional jobs in our air-conditioned offices.
-Still we had one thing yet to do:
+Still, we had one thing yet to do: The Harlem Shake.

 Tony, the good sport that he is, put a decapitated teddy bear head over his own and plays the instigator dancing lonely on top of one dirt mound above the trenches.
 The techno music plays and Tony swings his hips with index fingers raised like a drunken cowboy shooting his pistols clumsily into the sky.
 From the sidelines we giggle, silently praying none of the dirt will avalanche down, undoing the hours of shoveling now completed.